 With great market power comes great responsibility.

 Retailers have the power to decide what products they sell.
-With that power comes a moral obligation to protect their customers from unsafe products.
+With that power comes an obligation to protect the health of their customers and the environment from harmful chemicals and pollution.

-In 2013, we launched the Mind the Store campaign to challenge the nation’s largest retailers.
-The campaign urges them to eliminate toxic chemicals in products and packaging and develop comprehensive safer chemicals policies.
-Our campaign is working to transform the marketplace and drive a competitive race to the top.
+In 2013, we launched Mind the Store to challenge the nation’s largest retailers to adopt policies that stop the use of the most hazardous chemicals and ensure products they sell are safe.
+The program urges retailers to eliminate toxic chemicals in products and packaging and develop comprehensive safer chemicals policies.
+We are working to transform the marketplace and drive a competitive race to the top.

 Given the urgency of the public health crisis we face, retailers must continue to drive harmful chemicals out of commerce.